CoderFoundry/ChinookInterviewYT/README.md

 ### Challenge 4: Advanced Query

-- **Objective**: Solve a more advanced SQL challenge that involves joining multiple tables and performing aggregations on the Chinook database.
+- **Objective**: Analyze Customer Purchasing Behavior
 - **Requirements**:
-  - Write an SQL query to get the total sales per genre.
-  - Include the genre name and the total amount spent for each genre.
+  - Write a query that retrieves a list of customers, the total number of invoices for each customer, and the total amount they have spent across all invoices.
-  - **Order**: Sort the results by the total sales amount in descending order.
+  - **Filter and Ordering**: Only include customers who have spent more than $40.
+Order the results by the total amount spent in descending order.

 ---